dashrathpawara/SafeSquidLabs_technical-task/README.md

 # SafeSquidLabs_technical-task

 ---
-##Important : I have Amazon linux.
+## Important : I have used Amazon linux.
 # Automatic Security Audit and Server Hardening Script